Charitable Donations & Grants

 Grants for charitable programs

-These donations are for programs that serve charitable purposes, such as medical care for underserved patients, or patient or public education.
-Donations must be for bona fide charitable purposes and can be made only to charitable organizations and other non-profit entities with bona fide charitable and/or philanthropic purposes.
+These donations are for programs that serve charitable purposes, such as medical care for underserved patients in developing nations, or patient or public education in locations where the products are commercially available.
+Donations must be for bona fide charitable purposes and can be made only to charitable organizations or other non-profit entities with bona fide charitable and/or philanthropic purposes.
 These donations are also available for events where proceeds are intended for charitable purposes.

 Product donations for charitable programs

-These donations are for programs that serve charitable purposes, such as medical care for underserved patients, or patient or public education.
-Donations must be for bona fide charitable purposes and can be made only to charitable organizations and other non-profit entities with bona fide charitable and/or philanthropic purposes.
+These donations are for programs that serve charitable purposes, such as medical care for underserved patients in developing nations where the products are commercially available, or patient or public education.
+Donations must be for bona fide charitable purposes and can be made only to charitable organizations or other non-profit entities with bona fide charitable and/or philanthropic purposes.
 These donations are also available for events where proceeds are intended for charitable purposes.

-These grants are for use by educational institutions, professional societies, or other third parties to request financial support for educational conferences, seminars, or professional society meetings that they are organizing.
+These grants are for use by educational institutions, medical societies, or other third parties to request financial support for educational conferences, seminars, or professional society meetings that they are organizing.

-• The meeting must be bona fide educational, scientific, or policymaking.
+• The meeting must be bona fide and educational, scientific, or policymaking.

 • The meeting must promote scientific knowledge, medical advancement, and the delivery of effective healthcare.